 The Path to Deepfake Harm

-How, when, and why synthetic media can be used for harm
+How, when, and why synthetic media (now called generative AI) can be used for harm

 Factors Impacting the Likelihood of Harm